 A special note about Independent Special Schools and Special Post 16 institutions

-For an Independent Special School or Special Post 16 Institution to be named on an EHC plan it must first have had approval by the Secretary of State for that purpose.
+For an Independent Special School or Special Post 16 Institution to be named on an EHC plan, it must first have had approval by the Secretary of State for that purpose.

 What happens if I don’t request a particular setting